Cyréna Samba-Mayela: 2020–present

 She was crowned French senior champion in the 60 m hurdles indoors in 2020 in Liévin.
 On 12 September that year, she won the French outdoor championship at the Stadium Municipal, Albi, running the 100 m hurdles in a time of 12.73, the fastest ever time by a European teenager, and the eighth-fastest French woman ever.
 In 2020 it was the fourth-fastest time by a woman in the world.
 Shortly prior to this, she had claimed victories over quality international line-ups in Chorzów and Marseille.

-In Madrid on June 19, 2021, Samba-Mayela took victory in 12.80 seconds in the 100 m hurdles to meet the Olympic minimum standard for the delayed 2020 Tokyo Olympics.
-Unfortunately an injury in the warm up pre-race prevented her Olympic debut.
+In Madrid, on June 19, 2021, Samba-Mayela took victory in 12.80 seconds in the 100 m hurdles to meet the Olympic minimum standard for the delayed 2020 Tokyo Olympics.
+Unfortunately, an injury during the warm-up pre-race prevented her Olympic debut.

 In 2022, she won the gold medal for the 60 m hurdles at the World Indoor Championships held in Belgrade, Serbia, setting a French national record of 7.78 seconds.
 Devynne Charlton took silver in 7.81 s while the third-placed Gabbi Cunningham clocked 7.87 s.

+In August 2023, she competed at the 2023 World Athletics Championships in Budapest and qualified for the semi-finals.

+She was a silver medalist at the 2024 World Athletics Indoor Championships in Glasgow in the 60 metres hurdles.

+In April 2024, she ran a personal best and national record time of 12.55 at the 2024 Xiamen Diamond League.
+She ran 12.52 to win the 2024 Prefontaine Classic in Eugene, Oregon on 25 May 2024.

+She won the 100 m hurdles at the 2024 European Athletics Championships in Rome, breaking the championship record and setting a personal best time of 12.31 seconds.

+She won the silver medal in the 100 m hurdles at the 2024 Paris Olympics.

+In September 2024, it was announced that she had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track.